glroland/innerloop/README.md

 Start.spring.io
 	- Create a basic rest service
-	- Jersey as a dependency
+	- spring web as a dependency
 Decompress

 Create project in github (empty, Java)